madhanvz1991/Tutorial/README.md

-# Tutorial
+# Automated Test Cases in JUnit

-This is a sample project created for testing.
+This is a  project created for generating automated JUnit Test cases.